Johnny Weir's Success and Achievements in Timeline

 2005: Competitions and Victory

-In October 2005, Weir finished fourth at the Campbell's Classic and seventh at Skate Canada due to a sprained ankle.
-In November, he won third place at Cup of Russia.
-In December, he won the Marshalls U.S. Figure Skating Challenge.
+In October 2005, Johnny Weir finished fourth at the Campbell's Classic.
+Later in October at Skate Canada, he finished seventh after an injury.
+In November 2005, he placed third overall at the Cup of Russia.
+In December 2005, Weir won the Marshalls U.S. Figure Skating Challenge in Boston.

-At the 2006 U.S. Nationals, Johnny Weir became the first male skater to win three consecutive U.S. titles since Brian Boitano, earning a personal best score in the short program and receiving a standing ovation.
+At the 2006 U.S. Nationals, Johnny Weir became the first male skater to win three consecutive U.S. titles since Brian Boitano.

 2006: Two-time Olympian and Three-Time U.S. National Champion

-In 2006, Johnny Weir became a two-time Olympian.
-He was the youngest U.S. National champion since 1991.
-He was also the first skater to win U.S. Nationals three times in a row since Brian Boitano in the late 1980s.
+In 2006, Johnny Weir participated in the Winter Olympics.
+He was also the youngest U.S. National champion since 1991.
+He became the first skater to win U.S. Nationals three times in a row since Brian Boitano in the late 1980s.

-In 2007, Johnny Weir became the first American to win the Cup of Russia.
+In 2007, Johnny Weir became the first American to win Cup of Russia.

 2008: World Bronze Medalist

-In 2008, Johnny Weir won the World bronze medal.
+In 2008, Johnny Weir won the World bronze medal, marking a significant achievement in his career.